IngPorto/react-firebase-notas/README.md

 # React Firebase Notas
-You can create a note with a nickname and publish in a time line.
-Aplication made with ReactJS and Firebase.
+You can create a note with a nickname and publish in a timeline.
+Application made with ReactJS and Firebase.

 ![react_v16.8.1](https://img.shields.io/badge/react-v16.8.1-blue.svg)
 ![react-scripts_v2.1.5](https://img.shields.io/badge/react--scripts-v2.1.5-yellowgreen.svg)